praisetompane/mathematics/3_algebra/linear_algebra/README.md

 # 5_linear_algebra
-branch of mathematics that studies vectors and matrices¹
+branch of mathematics that studies vectors and matrices
-    studies the relationship between columns and rows.
+    studies the relationship between columns and rows (Strang, 2020).

-def matrix:³
+def matrix:
-    square or rectangle of numbers.
+    square or rectangle of numbers
-    with special features.
+    with special features (Strang, 2020).

 def vector:
     physics
         an arrow with a:
             direction
-            length
+            length (Sanderson, 2016).
     mathematics
         anything with a sensible notion of:
             addition of two vectors
-            multiplication of a vector by a number(scalar)
+            multiplication of a vector by a number(scalar) (Sanderson, 2016).

     computer science:
-        list of numbers
+        list of numbers (Sanderson, 2016).
         e.g | 1 |
             | 4 |

             || = []

-Main Ideas(Types of matrices)²
+Main Ideas(Types of matrices)(Strang, 2010)
     Solving equations and systems of equations
         - A = CR : Independent columns  |   |
                                         |   | * |       |